karasinski/BoilerGame/README.md

 BoilerGame v0.9
 ======

 This is my attempt at writing a readable example of a complete HTML5 game using the Phaser framework.
+You can play it [here](http://karasinski.github.io/BoilerGame/).

 The easiest way to get this running is currently:
 ```bash